GOPIKA-K-P/Date_time/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST):
+This content is dynamically generated in Indian Time (IST): 2023-12-20 16:32:11 IST